gotkk/vap-v-frontend/README.md

-# spdb-v-frontend
+# vap-v-frontend
-This is the frontend web application takes a country name as user input and calculate the country area.
+The web application about visualizing air pollution.
+This is the frontend web application continue from spdb-v-frontend.

 ## Getting Started
 Install [Node.js](https://nodejs.org/en/).